mastermind2001/Malaria-Detection/README.md

 ## Project Details

 I have used Keras (an open source neural network library) to build this classifier.
-The model (Model.ipynb) contains a self- made ConvNet (Convolutional Neural Network) that has around 4 convlutional layers, 4 Max Pool layers and 2 dense layers having
+The model (Model.ipynb) contains a self- made ConvNet (Convolutional Neural Network) that has around 4 convolutional layers, 4 Max Pool layers and 2 dense layers having
 'relu' activation unit.
 The last layer has the 'sigmoid' activation unit to classify  cell images having Malaria or not.
 It has around 336017 trainable parameters.

 I have got around <strong>96% accuracy</strong> in the Test set.